Search: 6757 results

 And Jehu sent throughout all Israel, and all the servants of Baal came in, so that there was not left remaining a man, who had not come in, - and they entered the house of Baal, and the house of Baal was filled, from door to door.

-And it came to pass, as soon as he had made an end of offering the burnt offering, that Jehu said to the guard and to the captains, Go in, and slay them; let none come forth.
-And they smote them with the edge of the sword; and the guard and the captains cast them out, and went to the city of the house of Baal.
+And it came to pass as soon as they had ended offering up the burnt-offering, that Jehu said to the couriers and to the captains, Go in, slay them; let none come forth.
+And they smote them with the edge of the sword; and the couriers and the captains cast them there.
+And they went to the city of the house of Baal,

 And they took out the image of Asherah from the house of Baal, and had it burned.

-but he did not turn away from the sins that Jeroboam son of Nebat had caused Israel to commit—worshiping the gold calves that were in Bethel and Dan.
+However, Jehu did not repudiate the sins which Jeroboam son of Nebat had encouraged Israel to commit; the golden calves remained in Bethel and Dan.

 Nevertheless, the LORD told Jehu, "Because you have done well in carrying out what I saw as the right thing to do by completing everything I had in mind regarding Ahab's dynasty, your sons will sit on the throne of Israel to the fourth generation."

-Yet Jehu was not careful to follow the instruction of the Lord God of Israel with all his heart.
-He did not turn from the sins that Jeroboam had caused Israel to commit.
+But Jehu did not carefully and wholeheartedly obey the law of the Lord God of Israel.
+He did not repudiate the sins which Jeroboam had encouraged Israel to commit.

 Now the days which Jehu had reigned over Israel [were] twenty-eight years in Samaria.